kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 You can see from the figure above that most of the data points are collected around mean.
 Because of the variance is low, the number of extremes (both very low and very high values of height) cases are very rare.
-Because of the variance is not in the same units as values in this graph, we can't directly show it on the graph (remember the square in its equation), however knowing the definition of variance allows us to imagine how our data would look like without even a need to look at its graph.
+Because of the variance is not in the same units as values in this graph, we can't directly show it on the graph (we haven't seen its equation yet, but if you [take a look at it]({{page.url}}#_population_variance), there is a *square* in it), however knowing the definition of variance (which is going to be explained in just a moment) allows us to imagine how our data would look like without even a need to look at its graph.
 As a side note, we can, and we will show the standard deviation on the distribution graph when we talk about it.

 Going back to the contest, now you know why knowing variation gives us the confidence boost on our guess with the mean value.
 If we know that the data have low variance, there is a much higher chance that our guess with the mean value will be closer to the actual height of this Japanese gentleman.

+However, if you look at the figure below, you can see that the variance is very high.
+Although the mean is still 172cm, the data looks completely random.
+It is (almost) equally spread into each bin.

 <div class="text-center">
     <img src="{{site.url}}/assets/img/toolbox/mean_variance/histogram_hvariance.png" class="img-fluid" alt="histogram plot with high variance">
     <p>Histogram plot with high variance</p>
 </div>

-However, if you look at the figure above, you can see that the variance is very high.
-Although the mean is still 172cm, the data looks completely random.
-It is (almost) equally spread into each bin.

 {% capture jumbotron-content %}
 <h3>Variance</h3>